-The World Health Organization estimates that around 1 in 6 people 60 years and older have experienced some form of abuse during the past year.
-Here, we explore what elder abuse is, how to spot the warning signs, and where to get help if you or someone you know is experiencing it.
+The National Elder Abuse Prevalence Study shows that around 1 in 6 Australians aged 60 years and older are experiencing some form of abuse.
+We describe what elder abuse is, the forms it can take, how to spot the warning signs, and where to get help if you or someone you know is experiencing it.

-Elder abuse occurs when a person in a position of power – usually a carer – harms, exploits or mistreats an older person.
+Elder abuse occurs when a person in a position of power harms, exploits or mistreats an older person.
 The abuse can be a one-off incident, ongoing or part of a history of domestic and family violence.
+People who are most likely to abuse older people are family or friends of the older person.

-Sadly, physical signs of elder abuse abuse can be dismissed by a perpetrator as dementia or the fragility that comes with old age.
-Emotional signs can also take time to appear, and outright accusations from the victim may also be dismissed.
-Often, an older person isn’t able to report unjust treatment at all due to isolation, cognitive impairment or physical limitations.
+Sadly, physical signs of elder abuse can be dismissed as dementia or ‘old age’.
+Emotional signs can also take time to appear, and outright accusations from the victim/survivor may also be dismissed.
+Often, an older person isn’t able to report unjust treatment at all due to isolation, cognitive impairment, or physical limitations.

-This makes it all the more important for those in the community to watch out for abuse and take action if they see something concerning.
+This makes it even more important for those in the community to watch out for abuse and take action if they see something concerning.

 Types of elder abuse

-Elder abuse can take many forms, the most common being financial abuse and neglect.
+Elder abuse can take many forms, the most common being psychological abuse, financial abuse and neglect.
+The types of elder abuse can include:

 - Physical abuse – a deliberate act that causes pain, injury or intimidation.
 This includes all forms of physical assault and restraint.